 Trust & Will is a partner of Haven Life Plus — a suite of services that helps policyholders live healthier, fuller and more protected lives.
-Haven Life Plus is an innovative rider included in the Haven Term policy that gives customers access to free or discounted benefits including an online will service, a digital safe deposit box, an at-home DNA test, and health report, and family health clinic services.
+Haven Life Plus is an innovative rider included in the Haven Term policy that gives customers access to free or discounted benefits including an online will service, a digital safe deposit box, and family health clinic services.
 Learn more about Haven Life Plus here.

 Enter: Trust & Will.
 They’re a technology company that offers an online solution for creating a legal will that’s streamlined, intuitive and quite pleasant.
 Now there are a few words you never thought you’d see in a sentence together.